logo

 The Security Threat Assessment

-The security policy commences with an analysis of the current threat to all qualifying assets.
+THE SECURITY PLAN AND POLICY DOCUMENT The security policy commences with an analysis of the current threat to all qualifying assets.
 (An asset being a person, a material object, a procedure or process or a piece of information.)
 A qualifying asset is an asset considered worthy of consideration for incorporation into the security plan.
-The locations of all organisation's operations are relevant to the threat assessment because the structure and distribution of key assets will play an important part in the planning consideration of potential terrorist organisations.
+The locations of all organisation's operations are relevant to the threat assessment because the structure and distribution of key assets will play an important part in the planning consideration of potential criminal or terrorist organisations.
 The public relations profile of the organisation and its prominence in the public eye is significant and can denote its possible popularity as a potential target by activists and criminals.
-The initial analysis on the chosen locality should include:

 • An analysis of the current social and environmental situation in the proposed area of the country as it may directly affect the organisation in the execution of its business.